 Before measuring for a stove, you may be confused by all the terminology.
 Depth is a tricky term, especially with all the designs that take a stove from a box to a piece of equipment.
 Both the handle and the knobs are vitally important to the function of the stove.
 How necessary are they for fit?

-Does depth of stove include handle?
+Does the depth of the stove include the handle?

 No, the depth of the stove doesn’t include the handle in the measurement.
 When measuring the depth of the stove it isn’t standard to include the handle, and including it may affect your accuracy.